galesburgchorus/galesburgchorus.github.io/director.md

     <img src="{{ site.baseurl }}/img/tim.jpg"/>
 </div>

-Dr. Tim Pahel is an Assistant Professor of Music and Director of Choral and Vocal Activities at Monmouth College.
+Dr. Tim Pahel is an Associate Professor of Music and Director of Choral and Vocal Activities at Monmouth College.
 His duties there include directing the Monmouth Chorale and Chamber Choir, teaching private voice, conducting, and other courses in the music education curriculum.
 Prior to coming to Monmouth,